iSECPartners/Introspy-Android/README.md

 various filters and options applied to them.
 The changes are dynamic and you do not need to restard the applications for them to be effective.

-It should be noted that the Core application can work on a device running Android 2.3 and above whereas the Config application can only run from Android 3.0 on on due to the use of the specific APIs.
-In order to test applications on older SDKs without the GUI by only using the Core application, you can simply create a file named "introspy.config" containing filters you want to hook at the root of the directory of the applications you want to test.
+It should be noted that the Core application can work on a device running Android 2.3 and above whereas the Config application can only run from Android 3.0 on due to the use of specific APIs.
+In order to test applications on older SDKs without the GUI by only using the Core application, you can simply create a file named "introspy.config" containing filters you want to hook in the directory of the applications you want to test.
 Example:

         adb shell su -c echo "GENERAL CRYPTO, KEY, HASH, FS, IPC, PREF, URI, WEBVIEW" > /data/data/com.YOUR_APP_NAME/introspy.config